islomar/poc-vuejs/official-tutorial/README.md

     * Text
     * Raw HTML: Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS vulnerabilities.
 Only use HTML interpolation on trusted content and never on user-provided content.
 * **Directives** are special attributes with the v- prefix.
 Directive attribute values are expected to be a single JavaScript expression (with the exception for v-for, which will be discussed later).
 A directive’s job is to reactively apply side effects to the DOM when the value of its expression changes.
+  * The **v-model** directive creates a two-way binding on an input element or a component.
 * Some directives can take **arguments** denoted by a colon after the directive name, e.g. `<a v-bind:href="url">`
 * **Modifiers**: Modifiers are special postfixes denoted by a dot, which indicate that a directive should be bound in some special way.
 E.g. `<form v-on:submit.prevent="onSubmit">`
 * Shorthands: